Dutch Emigrant Artillery

 The Dutch Emigrant Artillery Corps was a mercenary unit of the British Army raised in Hanover in 1795.
 The still extant companies in 1803 were amalgamated into the Royal Foreign Artillery.
 The units were among the large number of foreign units in British service during the French Revolutionary and Napoleonic Wars.
 The Royal Foreign Artillery was disbanded in 1815.

 Origins

 Jeanne-Etienne Fourier de Nacquard established the unit on 29 March 1795.
-He had commanded an artillery company of French emigrées and Dutch troops in Dutch service in 1793.
+He had commanded an artillery company of French émigrées and Dutch troops in Dutch service in 1793.
 When the Anglo-Hanoverian forces retreated he took his unit with them to Hanover.
 There he put it in English service in January 1795.
 When he received permission to form a unit he drew on the men that he had brought with him.
 A second, separate company was formed in August, and in October the two companies came together at Stade.
 The Dutch Emigrant Artillery was then formally established on 8 December 1795, with now major Nacquard in command.
 His brother, le chevalier de Nacquard, commanded the second company.
 The British intent was station the unit in the West Indies, where they would serve in forts as part of the coast artillery alongside units of the Royal Artillery.